aquasecurity/trivy/README.md

 ### Deprecated options

 `--only-update`, `--refresh` and `--auto-refresh` are deprecated since they are unnecessary now.
-These options will be removed at the next version
+These options will be removed at the next version.

 # Continuous Integration (CI)